RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

     y = concat_channels(y1, y2)
     return y

-# This is NOT used in PGI, but rather a demonstration that there IS a way to recover x from output y.
-So the network COULD have an easier time infer that
+# This is NOT used directly in PGI; it demonstrates that x can be recovered from y.
 def rev_block_reverse(y):
     y1, y2 = split_channels(y)
     # Reverse the second equation first: